guadalazzo/PlanYourTrip/README.md

 # If this app grows it needs:

 - [ ] Connect to a real API URL

+- [ ] Notification component for catch errors

 - [ ] Adding metatags opengraph for SEO translated for each country